sap-tutorials/Tutorials/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

 [ACCORDION-BEGIN [Step 5: ](Annotate and Activate the Document Template)]

 1. You are now navigated to Document Information Extractor.
 It allows you to edit and annotate the template.
-To work on Document Information Extractor, please check if you have been assigned to `Document_Information_Extraction_UI_Templates_Admin` role in SAPBTP Cockpit.
+To work on Document Information Extractor, please check if you have been assigned to `Document_Information_Extraction_UI_Templates_Admin` role in SAP BTP Cockpit.
 Otherwise, add the role manually.
-You would error as below if you do not have DOX roles.
+You would get an error as below if you do not have DOX roles.

     !![DOX roles error](DOXroleserror.png)